bacrft/summarize-compose/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Set your OpenAI API key as an environment variable or directly in the `main.py` file.
+3. Set your OpenAI API key as an environment variable or directly in the `openai_apikey.txt` file.

 ## Usage

-1. Place your input PDF files in the `input_pdfs` folder.

-2. Modify the `main.py` script to include the desired input PDF file and the number of recursive loops for summarization.

-3. Run the `main.py` script:
+1. run the `main.py` file:

     ```bash
     python main.py
     ```

-4. Check the `output/extracted_texts` folder for the extracted text files and the `output/summarized_texts` folder for the summarized text files.
+2. Enter the name of an existing project or create a new one by entering a new name.

+3. Add the PDF files to the project input folder.

+4. Choose summarize by pressing 's' and Enter.

+5. Once the summarization is complete, the summarized text will be saved in the project output folder.

+6. Rerun the main.py file to compose an essay from the summarized text.

+7. Enter the name of the summarized project which you want to compose an essay from.

+8. Choose compose by pressing 'c' and Enter.

+9. Enter the question of the essay.

+10. Enter the instructions of the essay.

 ## Customization

 - Modify the `APIRequestConfig` in the `main.py` file to change the prompt or other API parameters.
 - Modify the `SummarizationConfig` in the `main.py` file to change the chunk size for text summarization.
+- Modify the chunk size in the `main` file to change the chunk size for text summarization.
+- Modify the